snlangsuan/line-messaging/README.md

 var carousel = new LINEBot.CarouselTemplateBuilder([column1, column2, column3]);
 ```
-And after create template, Your must be create MessageBuilder before sends;
+And after create template, Your must be create instance MessageBuilder before sends;

 ```js
 var template = new LINEBot.TemplateMessageBuilder('this is a buttons template', buttons);